 Chillies dried naturally should take about 3 weeks.
 If you leave them hanging, then there is the potential that they dry out too much and become brittle.
 It is best, unless you are going to use them, to transfer them to a sealed plastic container or bag.

 How to Freeze Chillies At Home

 Can you freeze fresh chillies?
 Yes!
+If you’re looking for how to freeze fresh chillies, there are a few things you need to do first.
 You’ll need to make sure, in any form of preservation that all the chillies that you select show no wrinkles or any signs of rot at all.
 Wash the chillies and make sure that they’re completely dry.
 Slice open the chillies, remove the stems.
 You can either freeze whole like this or you can chop them.
 Chopped chillies store just as well as whole chillies when it comes to freezing.
 The best way to freeze chillies depends on how you want to use them in your cooking afterwards.
 If you are planning to use them whole in recipes, then freeze chillies whole.
 If you are planning to use chopped chillies in your cooking then chop them before you freeze them.

 How to Store Chillies in Oil